 In the period 2015 - 2022, SPIA developed and refined a set of common research activities that form SPIA's country study approach, and that together result in comprehensive evidence of the reach of CGIAR innovations at the country level.
 This set of research activities is outlined in Table 1 below.
-For Ethiopia, Uganda, Vietnam and Bangladesh, the first step is to update a "stocktake" of innovations that SPIA has already developed.
-SPIA collected secondary data about CGIAR research activities at national level, looking back over the previous two decades, and prioritized innovations in terms of the indicative evidence that they have been adopted at large scale.
-This will need to be updated to reflect new evidence that may have been made available in the past several years, and/or add new innovations that were released in the period and has the advantage of getting the research teams up to speed and familiar with the scope of CGIAR activities in the country.
+For Colombia, Nigeria, Egypt and India, the first step is to develop a "stocktake" of innovations.
+The methodology for doing this is described in guidelines here.
+The process involves collecting secondary data about CGIAR research activities at a national level, looking back over the previous two decades, then prioritizing specific innovations in terms of the indicative evidence that they have been adopted at large scale.
+Once populated, the stocktake provides the basis for transparent decision-making about data collection priorities for the country.

 Our first such study was for Ethiopia (Kosmowski et al, 2020) and provides a model for other reports over the coming years.
 Such a report is a core deliverable at the end of each three-year contract cycle.
-However, if invited to prepare a full proposal, research teams will be asked to articulate their priority country-specific research questions and show how they will build on the foundation SPIA has built in trying to answer them.
+However, if invited to prepare a full proposal, research teams will be asked to articulate their priority country-specific research questions and show how these are complementary to the objective of documenting the reach of CGIAR research in the country.
 Thus, there is considerable flexibility to deliver additional evidence outside the confines of the core country study report.